fernando-mc/redmondpython.com/content/lectures/intro.md

 1. Open a terminal or command prompt.
 2. Type `python` and hit **ENTER**.

-You've just accessed the Python interpreter.
 Your prompt should look something like:
 ```
 Python 3.6.4 (default, Jan  3 2018, 12:27:09)
 [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.39.2)] on darwin